RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/selfstudy.md

 # 📝 Self-Study

-In this chapter, you are welcome to have a look at how CryptoVerif proves the authenticated key exchange protocol _signed Diffie-Hellman_ secure in a multi-party, multi-session environment.
+In this chapter, you are welcome to have a look at how CryptoVerif proves the authenticated key exchange protocol _signed Diffie-Hellman_ secure in a multi-user, multi-session environment.

 We will not have an in-depth look at every line of the input file as in the chapter **First Proof**.
 You will recognize many similar structures.
 We will have a look at some code snippets, discussing the most important differences.
 One interesting aspect, for example, is how CryptoVerif excludes _malicious accepts_.